An Intrinsic Calculation For Aurizon Holdings Limited (ASX:AZJ) Suggests It's 26% Undervalued

 Est @ 2.90%

 ("Est" = FCF growth rate estimated by Simply Wall St)

-After calculating the present value of future cash flows in the initial 10-year period, we need to calculate the Terminal Value, which accounts for all future cash flows beyond the first stage.
-The Gordon Growth formula is used to calculate Terminal Value at a future annual growth rate equal to the 5-year average of the 10-year government bond yield of 1.8%.
-We discount the terminal cash flows to today's value at a cost of equity of 6.7%.
+We now need to calculate the Terminal Value, which accounts for all the future cash flows after this ten year period.
+The Gordon Growth formula is used to calculate Terminal Value at a future annual growth rate equal to the 5-year average of the 10-year government bond yield of 1.9%.
+We discount the terminal cash flows to today's value at a cost of equity of 8.9%.

-We would point out that the most important inputs to a discounted cash flow are the discount rate and of course the actual cash flows.
-You don't have to agree with these inputs, I recommend redoing the calculations yourself and playing with them.
+Now the most important inputs to a discounted cash flow are the discount rate, and of course, the actual cash flows.
+Part of investing is coming up with your own evaluation of a company's future performance, so try the calculation yourself and check your own assumptions.
 The DCF also does not consider the possible cyclicality of an industry, or a company's future capital requirements, so it does not give a full picture of a company's potential performance.
 Given that we are looking at Aurizon Holdings as potential shareholders, the cost of equity is used as the discount rate, rather than the cost of capital (or weighted average cost of capital, WACC) which accounts for debt.
-In this calculation we've used 6.7%, which is based on a levered beta of 1.151.
+In this calculation we've used 8.9%, which is based on a levered beta of 1.173.
 Beta is a measure of a stock's volatility, compared to the market as a whole.
 We get our beta from the industry average beta of globally comparable companies, with an imposed limit between 0.8 and 2.0, which is a reasonable range for a stable business.